 Price In Euro:

-- The US$ rate will vary with the exchange
+- The price in US$ will vary with the exchange rate

 Transfers from Chopin Airport, Warszawa Station or Hotel: